ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 1) The Idea
     - The Founder
     - Identifying Early Demand
+    - The Proposition to Reality & Truth Gap
+    Good:
+        - Child Reading App
+            - Problem: Efficacy of reading outcomes in children from 4-14 is low.
+Distractions, ipad, cause children to not read as much as they could as well as it is isolated.
+            - 37M amount of children between ages 4 - 10 - in US
+            - Established companies  -> Note of validation of  existing pain since other companies are trying to solve the same problem
+            - What about your service that you do the best at that will motivate and encourage your demographic to use it?
+            - Solution:

+    Bad:
+        - Lens filter app to socially filter information
+        - Problem:
+        - XM have trouble filtering information and making a decision
+        - Why now?

+    - Why does the world need your product?
+    - Market Timing
+        There must be a reason why your product needs to exist today…right NOW.
+What is the current trend on why your product didn’t exist years ago and why now is the right time?
+What is it about NOW that makes things different?
+Is it the right time to be building this and why?
+        What are the characteristics that make the timing climate the best for your product currently.
+Advanced technology?
+Unique insight?
+    - Focus
+        - Winning a small set of users and getting them to love your product is much better than getting a large number of users who somewhat like your product.
+By focusing,you can leverage the small set of users that you can relate to and conduct targeted research against them
+        - Focus comes in
+        - The problem you’re solving
+        - The people you’re targeting
+        - Ie I’m building a finance tool for SaaS companies to automate payroll with no full-time Finance staff within the United States
+        - you must do one thing really, really well.
+Otherwise, what are you doing?

     - Signal vs Noise
         - Signals tell you positive and negatives things about the information you need on what you're building
         - The Reality of the situation is data that you require to make full judgements about your business does not exist